95TH STREET AT THE UPRR GRADE CROSSING STUDY

 Public Involvement

-It is critical to identify the values, needs, and priorities of the residents and businesses impacted by this high traffic and hazardous at-grade railroad crossing.
+It was critical to identify the values, needs, and priorities of the residents and businesses impacted by this high traffic and hazardous at-grade railroad crossing.

-The study will provide various opportunities for stakeholders to be involved in the process and share their input.
+The study provided various opportunities for stakeholders to be involved in the process and share their input.